The Human Catapult Project

 - Fabricator: Tri-State Electric and Machine Co. based in Moundsville, WV

 Enlarge picture Many people say that safety is their number one concern.
 With the catapult system, the importance placed on spectator and jumper safety is elevated far beyond normal levels since Bridge Day is a public event with a considerable amount of media attention.

 The following safety mechanisms will be implemented at Bridge Day:

 - Spectator hard fencing will be placed around the catapult

 - Only trained staff members will be permitted around the catapult during launches

 - Only the most highly experienced BASE jumpers (prefer 50+ BASE jumps) will be permitted to be launched from the catapult

-- Additional test launches over dry land and water were performed throughout the summer of 2012 using up to 250 lbs at maximum air tank pressures in order to triple-check the system
+- Additional test launches over dry land and water were performed throughout the summer of 2012 and 2013 using up to 250 lbs at maximum air tank pressures in order to triple-check the system

 - Components requiring manual intervention (ball valves) in order to operate the catapult will be shielded from spectators.